ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-Components-on-Docker-Swarm.md

 **2.** Create a persistent storage volume for ATTX components (e.g. 'attx-data') and attach it to the first Swarm worker, as per instructions in https://research.csc.fi/pouta-persistent-volumes.

 **3.** Next, you should partition the new volumes, label them, create new file systems on them, and mount them.
-If you wish, you can follow the above-mentioned CSC instructions as they are, but for consistency with  existing ATTX practices we do recommend you to tag the partitions as "uv-data" and "attx-data" and mount them in "/uv-data" and "/attx-data" respectively:
+If you wish, you can follow the above-mentioned CSC instructions as they are, but for consistency with  existing ATTX practices we do recommend you to tag the partitions as `uv-data` and `attx-data` and mount them in `/uv-data` and `/attx-data` respectively:

 **3.1**
 Create a label ("uv-data") for the partition that will be use to store UnifiedViews data: